faridfarahmand/SSU/MicroController/MPLABX/C_Programming/UART/PIC18-Tutorials-main/UART via USB/readme.md

 https://youtu.be/vfWQTlpFnVw .
 Many thanks to Mr. Diego King for creating this tutorial and tutorial video.

+# Parts You Need to Complete This Lab
+* PIC18F Module
+* A Serial Interface Program - Such as PuTTy (https://www.putty.org/ )

 # Step 1.
 Create a Project w/ MCC
 Create a new XC8 project for the Curiosity Nano, ensuring "open MCC when finished" is checked.
 Allow MCC to open, and click through any notifications.